Urban forest: Rainwater runoff reduction

 Urban forests and trees help purify water sources by slowing down rain as it falls to the earth and help it soak into the soil, thereby naturally filtering out pollutants that can potentially enter water supply sources.
 They reduce storm water runoff and mitigate flood damage, protecting the surrounding rivers and lakes.
 Trees also help alleviate the load on "grey" infrastructure (such as sewers and drains) via evapotranspiration.
 Trees are ideally suited as their canopies can intercept water (and provide dense vegetation), whilst their roots can pump substantial amounts of water back into the atmosphere as water vapor, all with a relatively small footprint.

 Urban wildlife

 Trees in urban forests provide food and shelter for wildlife in cities.
 Birds and small mammals use trees as nesting sites, and reptiles use the shade they provide to keep cool in the hot summer months.
 Furthermore, trees provide shade necessary for shrubbery.
 Not only do urban forests protect land animals and plants, they also sustain fish and water animals that need shade and lower temperatures to survive.
+Wealthier neighborhoods often have more tree cover (both community-subsidized and on private property) which results in an accumulation of benefits on those sections of a city; a study of neighborhoods in Los Angeles found higher levels of bird diversity in historically richer sections of town, and larger populations of synanthropic birds in historically poorer sections of town.